 Veterans may file a claim for disability compensation for health problems they believe are related to exposure to contaminated water at Camp Lejeune.
 VA decides these claims on a case-by-case basis.
-File a claim online.

 Download free viewer and reader software to view PDF, video and other file formats.